Employees of Hertfordshire County Council Acting as Foster Carers

 - Whether the nature of their work gives them access to confidential information about Children Looked After.

 In general terms, the more closely the applicants are involved in working with children in Children's Services the more senior their position, the less likely it will be that their application will be suitable.

 If it is felt inadvisable to proceed with the application in Hertfordshire, this must be explained to the applicants, and if appropriate, they should be advised and helped to contact another County or organisation to make an application.

 If it is decided to proceed with the application, the Fostering Team Manager should consider negotiating with a fostering team in another area to do the assessment.

 The completed application must go to the Fostering Panel.

 As part of the assessment, all the normal checks must be completed (personal references, health and Disclosure and Barring Service).

 Following discussion between the assessing social worker and applicant consideration to be given to removing identifying details (name, address) from the assessment document presented to Panel, or shared with another team.

 Once accepted, if carers work in an area team or have regular close contact with that team, children from that area must not be placed with them, unless it can be clearly demonstrated that there is no conflict of interests.

 Hertfordshire County Council employees are bound by the same rules of confidentiality as any other carer in relation to information about the child, and they must not be given access to additional information by virtue of their position as an employee.
-Please see CSF4331 LCS Confidentiality Agreement.
+Please see CSF0026F1 Children's Services Case Management Systems Confidentiality Agreement.